rrdm-shh/rrdm-shh.github.io/programme.md

 - Parallel Session
     - **Research Compendia with R** -- Clemens Schmid: We will get to know the concept of a research compendium, which bundles code, text and data for a journal article.
 We will then use the R package [rrtools](https://github.com/benmarwick/rrtools) to create an own compendium and explore how it facilitates (reproducible) research.
 Along the way, we will touch on advanced topics such as Virtualization and Continuous integration that can help us to achieve full reproducibility.
-    - **Capstone project** -- You will put into practice what you've learned in the last two days and work on a mock research project involving
+    - **Capstone project** -- You will put into practice what you've learned in the last two days and work on a mock research project involving different data, tools, and collaborators.
     - pylexibank, pyconcepticon
     - data curation for CLLD apps